Software Product Development - Strategy and Processes for a Successful Service

 If you write it right, it’ll definitely help you make the right decision and make sure your project is off to a good start.

-Outline the project and the contents of the documents – so that after reading this the vendor knows if this is something they want to engage in.
-Remember, this is not an academic essay, so instead of writing long sentences just to reach the character limit, get straight to the point and make it as informative as possible.
+Outline the project and the contents of the documents – so that after reading this, the vendor knows if this is something they want to engage in.
+Remember, this is not an academic essay, so instead of writing long sentences to reach the character limit, get straight to the point and make it as informative as possible.

 Describe what the project is supposed to achieve and who the intended users/customers are.
-Consider it a great opportunity to really nail down the goals and the target audience for yourself (another reason why writing an RFP for software development is actually useful.)
+Consider it a great opportunity to really nail down the goals and the target audience for yourself (another reason why writing an RFP for software development is useful.)

 This is the place for including the stages of the project.
 What will it involve?
 What exactly do you need help with?
 What should the software be comprised of?
 Decide on additional aspects you’re going to outsource like: